SorryDB: Can AI Provers Complete Real-World Lean Theorems?: Experiments

-Furthermore, their RL training focused on competition math and this may explain the difficulty generalizing to other domains.
-Also, theorem provers specifically trained for solving entire theorems may find the fill-in-the-sorry task slightly out of domain. \todo{Improve wording here}
+\paragraph{Specialized provers underperform outside of competition math benchmarks.} The RL training for specialized models, Goedel Prover and Kimina, focused on competition math and this may explain the difficulty in generalizing to other domains.
+Furthermore, they have been trained on older Lean versions, and the version mismatch could be a reason for their weaker performance.
+Also, theorem provers specifically trained for solving entire theorems may find the fill-in-the-sorry task slightly out of domain.